blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 			- Use in Babylonian "Code of Hammurabi"
 			- Use in Exodus 21:23-27, Leviticus 24:19-20, Deuteronomy 19:21
 - [Islamic Antisemitism is influenced by European influence rather than the Quran, Quran just gives more reasons for people to criticize Jews]
+	- In the medieval period, although there were restrictions, Jews enjoyed a better life in Muslim world than Christian Europe
+	-

 - They started spreading Islam and conquering lands
 - 642 AD: Battle of Nihavend with the Persian Sassanid Empire